antxamp/Election_Analysis/README.md

 ## Project Overview
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-1.Calulate the total number of votes cast.
+1. Calulate the total number of votes cast.

-2.Get a complete list of candidates who receivedvotes.
+2. Get a complete list of candidates who received votes.

-3.Calculate the total number of votes each candidate received.
+3. Calculate the total number of votes each candidate received.

-4.Calculate the percentage of votes each candidate won.
+4. Calculate the percentage of votes each candidate won.

-5.Determine the winner of the election based on popular vote.
+5. Determine the winner of the election based on popular vote.

+6. List the all of the participating counties.

+7. Determine the county with the largest turnout.

 ## Resources
    -  Data Source: election_results.csv

-   -  Software: Python 3.7.6, Visual Studio Code, 1.38.1
+   -  Software: Python 3.7.6, Visual Studio Code, 1.55.0

-## Summary
+## Audit Results
 The anaslysis of the election show that:

    -  There were 369,711 votes cast in the election.

    -  The candidates were:

       -     Charles Casper Stockham